simai/ui-doc-template/source/docs/en/deploying-your-site/deploying-your-site.md

 Finally, add both the PHP and NodeJS buildpacks in the Processes section of your Kinsta dashboard.

 ## Manually
-If you have an existing server that you’d like to use to host your Jigsaw site, all you need to do is get the contents `build_production` into a public folder that’s pointed at by the URL you’d like to use.
+If you have an existing server that you’d like to use to host your Docara site, all you need to do is get the contents `build_production` into a public folder that’s pointed at by the URL you’d like to use.

 ## Changing the Source and Destination Directories
-Jigsaw will look for your source files in a `source` directory, and will output your files to a directory named `build_` followed by the environment you specified in the `build` command (`build_local` by default, or `build_staging`, `build_production`, etc.).
+Docara will look for your source files in a `source` directory, and will output your files to a directory named `build_` followed by the environment you specified in the `build` command (`build_local` by default, or `build_staging`, `build_production`, etc.).
 You can, however, customize these locations by adding a `build` key to the array in `config.php`, and specifying your own source and/or destination paths.